 The project-specific community needs, as set forth by the above profile and further identified through strategic planning, include community awareness, cultural competence, and education.
-First, our poor economic conditions have heightened our need to share critical information efficiently.
+First, our poor economic conditions have heightened our need to efficiently and effectively share critical information quickly.
 The CLP addresses this need by providing a more accessible community gathering space with current technology and access to cultural archival materials.
-Second, we are at risk for losing the Cree language (a 2018 survey indicated over 90% are not fluent in Cree) and much of our cultural knowledge.
+Second, we are at risk for losing the Cree language and much of our cultural knowledge.
 The CLP addresses this need by providing a physical place for cultural programing and archives.
 Third, educated community members are needed to fill professional tribal positions and to improve economic development in our community.
 However, low college completion rates significantly reduce the number of qualified candidates.
 The CLP addresses this issue by providing access to and support of reading, research, studying, and social support for those interested in and/or are attending school.